 Use a stuff sack or packing cube to help keep your clothes tightly packed and well organized.
 I stand by my recommendation (No. 9) that these storage solutions really help with the speed of packing and unpacking.

 It’s important to dress in clothing that you feel comfortable in, particularly when it comes to footwear, but there are also a few things to take note:

 Shorts – worn in coastal or lakeside resort towns, but rarely in cities, unless it is exceptionally warm weather.

 Churches – mostly in southern Europe, have modest-dress requirements for men, women, and children: no shorts or bare shoulders, although this is often loosely enforced.

-Socially - if you want to fit in and dress like a local, then it's worth doing a bit of research before heading to your chosen destination.
-For example, this site, gives some useful tips on what women should wear for specific destinations, and you can contribute your own suggestions too, after you have returned from your trip.
+Socially – if you want to fit in and dress like a local, then it’s worth doing a bit of research before heading to your chosen destination.
+For example, Journey Woman, gives some useful tips on what women should wear for specific destinations, and you can contribute your own suggestions too, after you have returned from your trip.

 Decant your products into smaller containers, making them flight friendly and reducing weight.
 Minimise your make up bag – after all, you really don’t need your entire cosmetics collection, when a lip balm, eye liner, mascara, and face powder will suffice.

 - Handbag that will fit inside your baggage